TeamLumi/luminescent-team/docs2/faq.md

 ### Do other mods work with Luminescent Platinum?

 No. If you have other mods, your game may work, but we will offer no support if anything breaks.
-See [this page] (./mods) for more info about what mods are packaged in.
+See [this page](./mods) for more info about what mods are packaged in.

 ### What Switch Emulator should I use?